praiseG/DABS-Django-Backend/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Credits
-	* Hat tip to Raymond Besiga for good council
+	* Hat tip to Raymond Besiga for his good counsel.